Natural Remedies For Cat And Dog Ear Infections

 - otitis externa - inflammation of the outer ear and ear canal, most common

 - otitis media - inflammation of the middle ear, generally the result of bacteria spreading from the external ear canal, can also be cause by a foreign body (i.e. piece of grass)

 - otitis interna - inflammation of the inner ear, can lead to rupture of the eardrum; Spaniels and Hound breeds are more commonly affected

-Natural Supplements For Dog Ear Infections
+Natural Remedies For Dog Ear Infections

 The good news is that dog ear infection home treatment is possible using a holistic approach and reducing the need for prescription pet ear infection medication.
 Supplements are a "proactive" approach helping to ward off dog ear infections.
 Many ear infections occur when dogs have been on repeated doses of antibiotics and the "friendly bacteria" is destroyed, making the dog susceptible to getting a repeat ear infection.